Sugaring a Family Affair at Branon Maple Orchards in Fairfield

 “This is an old fashioned sugaring season, and things are looking good,” she says.

 **IF YOU GO: Branon Family Maple Orchards is located at 539 Branon Road in Fairfield.
-The farm is participating in Maple Open House Weekend on March 28-29 from 10-4.
+The farm is participating in Maple Open House Weekend.
 If you can’t make it to Vermont Maple Open House Weekend, Branon Maple sells maple products online.